If you love the mix of chocolate and mint, I think you'll love this easy peppermint fudge recipe to try this Christmas!

 - 1/4 cup crushed hard peppermint candy

 - Combine chocolate chips, condensed milk and salt in heavy saucepan and heat over low heat stirring constantly until chips are completely melted.

-After making up a batch I set up this homemade hot chocolate bar (completely inspired by my friend Julie at Less Than perfect Life of Bliss ~ check out hers over HERE), which was perfect since we're getting our first bit of snow here at our house today.
+After making up a batch I set up this homemade hot chocolate bar (completely inspired by my friend Julie at Less Than perfect Life of Bliss) which was perfect since we're getting our first bit of snow here at our house today.

-Looking for more penny pinched dessert ideas?
-Here you go.
+Looking for more delicious recipes?
+Here you go!

 CELEBRATION MENUS & GROCERY LIST!